 “Well now you HAVE to tell us!” they kept saying.

 I have no idea what her goal was, but I couldn’t do it.
-Sitting there and saying “omg I heard you like girls!” was like saying “omg lesbians, gross!” and two of the women in that room are MARRIED to other women.
-Plus my asshole coworker who’s gay and always looking for someone to sue.
+Sitting there and saying “omg I heard you like girls!” was like saying “omg lesbians, gross!” while two of the women in that room are married to other women and literally no one cares.

 “You mean… what I was told regarding your sexual orientation?”